zx2486/DBConnectorToolkit/README.md

 Working on README / documentations are also welcomed.

+## Versioning
+When a feature is built and merged into development, the version will be updated by prerelease snapshot.
+When a release is going to happen, things will be merged into master.
+The version will be set mannually and a new tag will be created and package will be published.

 ## FAQ / Troubleshooting / Support
 Please open an issue on github.